 - Event marketing: Use the power of video to improve outreach to potential partners, sponsors, speakers, and attendees for your upcoming events.

 - Content promotion: Embed a promo video in campaign emails or landing pages to provide a high-level overview of your content.

 - Creative design: Create short videos to solicit or provide feedback.
-This could be for product design, website design, and other creative assets.
+This could be for products, websites, and other creative assets.

-- Press pitches: Stand out with reporters by pitching new story ideas in a way that introduces yourself and creates a more personal connection.
+- Press pitches: Stand out with reporters.
+Pitch new story ideas in a way that introduces yourself and creates a more personal connection.

 Customer Experience Teams

 - Faster, better customer support: Stop sending text-based instructions and screenshots.
 Instead, start using video to show exactly how to solve an issue in an easy-to-follow format.

 - Welcome new customers: Put a face to your name by welcoming new customers with a personal video message.
 It can come from their account manager, support rep, or your execs.

 - Customer onboarding: Improve the customer experience by outlining the onboarding process for your new customers.